 I welcome enquiries from prospective PhD students who would like to work in any of the above areas.

-I am a regular blogger and contributor to public fora.
-Check out my most recent contributions below:
+I am a regular blogger and contributor to public fora, such as:

 “Prince Philip may well be Caligula’s horse”: blog post, Rogueclassicism